-The Public Works Superintendent is appointed by the City Manager and coordinates the day-to-day activities associated with public works functions.
+The Public Works Director is appointed by the City Manager and coordinates the day-to-day activities associated with public works functions.

 The Public Works Director oversees and coordinates a full range of construction, maintenance and repairs activities associated with municipal infrastructure, including streets, sidewalks, buildings and grounds, cemetery, recreational sites, the water and sewer system and wastewater plant, motor/equipment pool and other related areas.